botanicus/commonjs_modules/README.md

 # Discussion

+### The thing about private APIs in Ruby

+Ruby developers seldom distinguish between public and private APIs in their projects.
+Everything's goes into the global namespace, hencer everything is kinda public.

+With commonjs_modules, you can choose what you export and what not.

+TODO: Example.

 ### Usage of modules

 This makes use of Ruby modules for namespacing obsolete.
 Obviously, they still have their use as mixins.